 DEET prevents bites because it hides your CO2 signal.
 Mosquitoes use CO2 as the chemical signal to locate blood.
 Therefore, you become invisible to mosquitoes when you spray your clothing or skin with DEET.

-If you are concerned about strong reactions to bites, consider using a 20% DEET spray, such as Cutter Backwoods Insect Repellent 25-Percent DEET Pump Spray, 6-Ounce, in the mornings and evenings when mosquitoes are most active and if you notice you’re being bitten.
+If you are concerned about strong reactions to bites, consider using a stronger 20% DEET spray, such as Cutter Backwoods Insect Repellent 25-Percent DEET Pump Spray, 6-Ounce.
+Apply it in the mornings and evenings when mosquitoes are most active or when you notice you’re being bitten.

 If you are allergic to DEET, try a natural mosquito repellant.
 These are more gentle to sensitive skin because they are not as harsh.
 The recipe is simple.
 Mix into a base of vodka equal parts of the essential oils cinnamon, tea tree, and lemon.
 I fill a small spray bottle and carry it in my purse.